-- 1. Cabrera M et al. A use case to support precision medicine for frequently hospitalized older adults with polypharmacy.
-AMIA Jt Summits Transl Sci Proc 2016;2016:16-21. - Shihmanter R et al. Variation in the CYP2D6 genotype is not associated with carvedilol dose changes in patients with heart failure.
+- Shihmanter R et al. Variation in the CYP2D6 genotype is not associated with carvedilol dose changes in patients with heart failure.
 J Clin Pharm Ther 2014;39:432-8. - Sehrt D et al. Carvedilol pharmacokinetics and pharmacodynamics in relation to CYP2D6 and ADRB pharmacogenetics.
-Pharmacogenomics 2011;12:783-95. - 4.
+Pharmacogenemics 2011;12:783-95.
 Baudhuin LM et al. Relation of ADRB1, CYP2D6, and UGT1A1 polymorphisms with dose of, and response to, carvedilol or metoprolol therapy in patients with chronic heart failure.
 Am J Cardiol 2010;106:402-8.

-CYP2C19 IM: citalopram 4081
+CYP2C19 IM: citalopram 4195

-The risk of QT prolongation and torsades de pointes is theoretically increased because the gene variation leads to an increased citalopram plasma concentration.
+The risk of OT prolongation and torsades de pointes is theoretically increased because the gene variation leads to an increased citalogram plasma concentration.
 If you follow the dose recommendation below, the increased plasma concentration and the theoretically increased risk of QT prolongation will be offset.

-Do not exceed the following daily doses:
+- Do not exceed the following daily doses: - 1. adults up to 65 years: 30 mg as tablets or 22 mg as drops - 2. adults 65 years or older: 15 mg as tablets or 10 mg as drops

-- adults up to 65 years: 30 mg as tablets or 22 mg as drops - adults 65 years or older: 15 mg as tablets or 10 mg as drops
+- Kumar Y et al. CYP2C19 variation, not citalopram dose nor serum level, is associated with QTc prolongation.
+J Psychopharmacol 2014;28:1143-8. - Chen B et al. Estimation of CYP2D610 genotypes on citalopram disposition in Chinese subjects by population pharmacokinetic assay.
+J Clin Pharm Ther 2013;38:504-11.
+De Vos A et al. Association between CYP2C1917 and metabolism of amitriptyline, citalopram and clomipramine in Dutch hospitalized patients.
+Pharmacogenomics J - 3.
+2011;11:359-67

-- 1. Kumar Y et al. CYP2C19 variation, not citalopram dose nor serum level, is associated with QTc prolongation.
-J Psychopharmacol 2014;28:1143-8. - 2.
-Chen B et al. Estimation of CYP2D6\10 genotypes on citalopram disposition in Chinese subjects by population pharmacokinetic assay.
-J Clin Pharm Ther 2013;38:504-11. - 3.
-De Vos A et al. Association between CYP2C19\17 and metabolism of amitriptyline, citalopram and clomipramine in Dutch hospitalized patients.
-Pharmacogenomics J 2011;11:359-67. - 4.
-Mrazek DA et al. CYP2C19 variation and citalopram response.
-Pharmacogenet Genomics 2011;2:1-9. - 5.
-Fudio S et al. Evaluation of the influence of sex and CYP2C19 and CYP2D6 polymorphisms in the disposition of citalogram.
-Eur J Pharmacol 2010;25:200-4. - 6.
+- Mrazek DA et al. CYP2C19 variation and citalopram response.
+Pharmacogenet Genomics 2011;2:1-9.
+Fudio S et al. Evaluation of the influence of sex and CYP2C19 and CYP2D6 polymorphisms in the disposition of citalopram.
+Eur J Pharmacol 2010;25:200-4.
 Hilli J et al. MAO-A and COMT genotypes as possible regulators of perinatal serotonergic symptoms after in utero exposure to SSRIs.
-Eur Neuropsychopharmacol 2009;19:363-70. - Peters EJ et al. Pharmacokinetic genes do not influence response or tolerance to citalopram in the STAR\D sample.
-PLoS ONE 2008;3:e1872. - 8.
-Yin OQ et al. Phenotype-genotype relationship and clinical effects of citalopram in Chinese patients.
-J Clin Psychopharmacol 2006;26:367-72. - 9.
-Rudberg I et al. Heterozygous mutation in CYP2C19 significantly increases the concentrations/dose ratio of racemic citalopram and escitalopram (S-citalopram).
-Ther Drug Monitor 2006;28:102-5. - 10.
-Yu BN et al. Pharmacokinetics of citalopram in relation to genetic polymorphism of CYP2C19.
-Drug Metab Dispos 2003;31:1255-9. - 11.
-Jimmink A et al. Clinical toxicology of citalopram after acute intoxication with the sole drug or in combination with other drugs: overview of 26 cases.
-Ther Drug Monit 2008;30:365-71.
+Eur Neuropsychopharmacol 2009;19:363-70. - Peters EL et al. Pharmacokinetic genes do not influence response or tolerance to citalogram in the STARD sample.
+PLoS ONE 2008:3:e1872. - Yin OQ et al. Phenotype-genotype relationship and clinical effects of citalopram in Chinese patients.
+J Clin Psychopharmacol 2006;26:367-72. - Rudberg I et al. Heterozygous mutation in CYP2C19 significantly increases the concentrations/dose ratio of racemic citalopram and escitalopram (S-citalopram).
+Ther Drug Monitor 2006:28:102-5. - Yu BN et al. Pharmacokinetics of citalopram in relation to genetic polymorphism of CYP2C19.
+Drug Metab Dispos 2003;31:1255-9. - Jimmink A et al. Clinical toxicology of citalopram after acute intoxication with the sole drug or in combination with other drugs: overview of 26 cases.
+Ther Drug Monit 2008:30:365-71

-CYP2C19 PM: citalopram 4082
+CYP2C19 PM: citalopram 4196